micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

     composer install

-This will install smarty into your `vendors/smarty/smarty` directory.
+This will install smarty into `vendors/smarty/smarty` directory.

-### CakePHP View Helper Plugin
+#### CakePHP View Helper Plugin

 Finally, we have to install the CakePHP View Helper.

-`cd` into `app/Plugin/` and run:
+`cd` into your `app/Plugin/` and run:

     git clone git@github.com:justanil/test-cakephp.git SmartyView

-Put the following in your controller (can be `AppController.php` or any single controller `PagesController`)
+Put the following in your controller (can be `AppController.php` to use Smarty application wide, or any other controller `PagesController.php`)

+	// Change the viewClass to SmartyView.Smarty
     public $viewClass = 'SmartyView.Smarty';

-Now for example, instead of cakephp looking for `home.ctp`, it will look for `home.tpl`
+Now, instead of CakePHP looking for `home.ctp`, it will look for `home.tpl`

-Set a var in a action (example `PagesController.php`):
+Basic Test: (example `PagesController.php`):

 ```php
 	// Remember to add this!